Zetaphor/lenscript/README.md

 Object properties are stored in their current state.
 Transitioning to another state will overwrite these properties with new or default values, facilitating easy animations and transitions.

 Example: For a color-changing button, define each color in a separate state.
 Transition between states in response to a touch trigger.

+State transitions are done using the "become" keyword, ex:

+> When touched become pressed

+The above script line will transition from the current state to a state named "pressed".